mohan-chinnappan-n/cli-dx/ea-apex/README.md

     @HttpPost
     global static String getFruits(String item) {

-        // here you can make an REST API Call out get the results for the given item
+        // here you can make an REST API Call out to get the results for the given item
         // for this example we assume we got the result  as shown below in the result String Integer qty = Integer.valueof(Math.random() * 100);
         String result = '[ {"name": "' + item.toUpperCase()  + '", "qty" : ' + qty + '}]'; // this can be external API callout result